-Guest Editorial by Richard Stupart, PhD Candidate at the London School of Economics and Politics.
+Guest Post by Richard Stupart, PhD Candidate at the London School of Economics and Politics.
 The views in this article do not necessarily reflect those of the HNRN or City, University of London.

 Richard Stupart went to South Sudan to research journalists reporting on conflict and humanitarian crises.
 But he was immediately struck by the oppressive power of the country’s Media Authority.
 In this guest post, he describes how South Sudan’s Media Authority – set up with good intentions by UNESCO and others – is now working to silence and intimidate journalists.

 “If you had been here, say, January 2016, 2017, before the media authority was actually, like, up and running, you would find this place, like eighty percent, ninety percent journalists.
 Logali’s literally called the journalists hub… But now it’s not the same…now you can literally count on one hand the number of [foreign] journalists in town”– Interview respondent, Juba

 “it’s just not a nice place to work.
 You know?
 There’s no, it’s very hard to find any, like, joy, in South Sudan.
 And that wasn’t always the case.
 I mean, like, Juba’s always been sort of a hard-scrabble place, but it was kind of fun before the war.
 Now it’s just like, hard stares, meanness and blokes with guns.
 It’s just… and when you go outside, it’s just fucking misery everywhere.
 It’s like it’s a… so, it’s just a hard in every way place to work.
 And I think that contributes to people not working there much.” – Interview respondent, Nairobi